OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ## Install and use the Office JavaScript linter

 Microsoft provides a JavaScript linter to help you catch common errors when using the Office JavaScript library.
-To install the linter, run these two commands (after you've [installed Node.js](#install-nodejs) and [npm](#install-npm)).
+To install the linter, run the following two commands (after you've [installed Node.js](#install-nodejs) and [npm](#install-npm)).

 ```command&nbsp;line
 npm install office-addin-lint --save-dev